Pauan/nulan/notes/Hygienic macros.rst

 Now that we understand the problem that we're trying to solve, how do we actually solve it?
 Scheme does so with syntax objects that keep track of the lexical information, but we don't want such a complicated system.

-Macros are really just functions that accept an S-expression and return an S-expression.
+Macros are really just functions that accept code and return code.
 And functions are lexically scoped.
 So why can't we use the lexical scope of functions to make macros lexically scoped?

 The problem is that macros are written using ``quote``, which returns an unevaluated expression.
 In particular, in the expression ```(let x 5 x)``, the symbols ``let`` and ``x`` are not evaluated.
 The macro is then expanded, and the symbols are evaluated in the environment where the macro is called.